WebAssembly/tool-conventions/BasicCABI.md

  Floating point | `double` | 8 | 8 | f64
  Floating point | `long double` | 16 | 16 | (none)

- * `long double` values correspond to 128-bit quad-precision values, but they are represented as a pair of f64 values, and operations on these values are currently implemented as calls to compiler-rt library functions.
+ * `long double` values correspond to 128-bit IEEE-754 quad-precision binary128 values.
+ Operations on these values are currently implemented as calls to compiler-rt library functions.
  * A null pointer (for all types) has the value zero
  * The `size_t` type is defined as `unsigned long`.